-Nebraska, like most states, sets an exceedingly low bar for the content knowledge that special education teachers must have.
-The state appropriately requires elementary special education teachers to pass the same content test as all other elementary teachers; however, as described in the Critical Attention section of this report, Nebraska's requirement of the Praxis II general elementary subject-matter test does not ensure that any elementary teacher has appropriate subject-matter knowledge relevant to the elementary classroom.
+Montana, like most states, sets an exceedingly low bar for the content knowledge that special education teachers must have.
+The state does not require that elementary special education teachers garner appropriate subject-matter knowledge relevant to the elementary classroom through mandated coursework or demonstrate content knowledge on a subject-matter test.
 Further, although secondary special education teachers must be highly qualified in every subject they will teach, the state does not require that teacher preparation programs graduate teachers who are highly qualified in any core academic areas.

 But the problem requires a more systemic fix than just raising content requirements for elementary and secondary special education teachers.
-The overarching issue is that too many states make no distinction between elementary and secondary special education teachers, certifying such teachers under a generic K-12 special education license.
-Even though Nebraska offers grade-specific endorsements for special education teachers, it also certifies special education teachers under a generic K-12 license.
+The overarching issue is that too many states, including Montana, make no distinction between elementary and secondary special education teachers, certifying all such teachers under a generic K-12 special education license.
 While this broad umbrella may be appropriate for teachers of low-incidence special education students, such as those with severe cognitive disabilities, it is deeply problematic for high-incidence special education students, who are expected to learn grade-level content.
 And because the overwhelming majority of special education students are in the high-incidence category, the result is a fundamentally broken system.